 The Council will play its part in a number of different ways.
 It will have an important role in leading key projects in the city.
 Equally important will be Council activities that focus on supporting and facilitating collaborative activities with other partners in the city and wider region.

-The Toward 2040: Smart Green Wellington will provide the framework for decision-making and resource allocation for the Council's future activities.
-It will guide future Council efforts at a number of levels
+Wellington's city strategy will provide the framework for decision-making and resource allocation for the Council's future activities.
+The Strategy will guide future Council efforts at a number of levels.

 LEADING